What Does Direct Sales Mean? [The Complete Guide for 2023]

 This acronym stands for:

-• make sure your goals are easily measurable (for example, a goal could be: “I want to have $1,000 in sales by the end of October”)
+• Measurable: make sure your goals are easily measurable (for example, a goal could be: “I want to have $1,000 in sales by the end of October”)

-• make sure your goals are actually an indicator of success (for example, relating your goal to how much inventory you purchase from your company may not actually be a relevant step toward success)
+• Relevant: make sure your goals are actually an indicator of success (for example, relating your goal to how much inventory you purchase from your company may not actually be a relevant step toward success)

 Since these objectives will be the building blocks of your success in direct sales, make sure each one is clear and written down to provide you with a roadmap to follow.